wf4ever/ro-manager/src/roweb/README.md

 ### RO Mananger

 This is just a summary of the RO Manager installation.
 More detailed explanations can be found in [https://github.com/wf4ever/ro-manager/blob/master/src/README.md]().
+The installation method suggested here uses `git` to pull the software from Github rather than installation from PyPI usimng `pip`.
+Either can be used, but with the suggested approach, it is easier to locate the shell scripts used to start the web service, the service log file, etc.

-It is recommended to create and activate a new python virtual environment for running the checklist service, to avoid the possibility of creating problems in the default system installationof Python:
+It is recommended to create and activate a python virtual environment for running the checklist service, to avoid the possibility of creating problems in the default system installationof Python:

 If not already existing, create the new virtual environment: